SHOP RESOURCES

-Breaking Down the TEKS - Texas ELA Standards
+Breaking Down Texas TEKS: ELA Standards

-Texas English Language Arts has a lot of important components to understand.
+Texas English Language Arts (ELA) has a lot of important components to understand.
 In this blog post, I will be breaking down the meaning of the Texas Essential Knowledge and Skills (known as TEKS) for Grades 3-5!

 When was the TEKS English Language Arts standards implemented?